 7 Steps to Succeed at Customer Service Outsourcing

-As mobile apps consume a larger portion of our attention and shopping dollars, it’s easy to emphasize the smart over the phone.
+As mobile apps consume a larger portion of our attention and shopping dollars, it’s easy to emphasize the "smart" over the phone.
 It’s not surprising — you can summon a car to pick you up, you can order food delivered to your door, and you can interact instantly with people half a world away.

-Those smartphones are also becoming the favorite way to interact with your company.
+Smartphones have become people's favorite way to interact with your company.
 From chatbots to web forms to email to voice calls, the smartphone links your customers to your brand.
 Get it wrong, and you can lose customers for good.

-That’s where omnichannel customer service outsourcing can take your customer experience platform to the next level.
+That’s where omni-channel customer service outsourcing can take your customer experience platform to the next level.
 The goal is to be where your customers already are and meet them there with the service they can’t live without.

-Even as traditional phone call centers remain the backbone of customer support strategies, successful companies are taking an omni channel approach to engaging customers in emerging customer contact channels.
+Even as traditional phone call centers remain the backbone of customer support strategies, successful companies are taking an omni-channel approach to engaging customers in emerging customer contact channels.

 According to Forrester, customers of all ages are moving away from using the phone to using self-service — web and mobile self-service, communities, virtual agents, automated chat dialogs, or chatbots — as the first point of contact with a company.
 Dimension Data reports growth in every digital channel and a 12% decrease in phone volume.